designmotionhq

 Border Radius

 Same card.
-One looks off, one looks expensive — the gap is one CSS rule.
+One looks off, one looks expensive.
+The gap is one CSS rule.

 Key insights